eagronin/sv-weather-prepare/README.md

 The analysis is described in the [next section](https://eagronin.github.io/sv-weather-analyze/).

+This project is based on assignments from Applied Plotting, Charting & Data Representation in Python by University of Michigan on Coursera

+The analysis for this project was performed in Python.

 ## Data Processing

 The following code imports the data, then outputs the first five rows of the data and summary statistics: